Skip to content

 Adaptability score

-Measures how well the home follows shifted budget plans when controlled load exists.
+Measures how well the home follows shifted budget plans when managed load exists.
 Only uses days with near-complete plan data (≥90% of hourly buckets).

 text